Update as of Spring 2019:

 We will not be silenced anymore.

 If you have been on the receiving end of any of the behaviors described above at the hands of Scott Lewis, please know that you are not alone.
-If you want to contact us, please reach out to the Survivor Liaison at SLabusehelp@gmail.com.
-She will treat all conversations as confidential unless explicitly agreed otherwise, and help you locate resources.
-We have included some support organizations at the bottom of this page as well — reach out to them, or a trusted professional:
+If you want to contact us, please reach out to SLabusehelp@gmail.com.
+We treat all conversations as confidential unless those who contact us privately explicitly consent to our relaying what they have shared with us.
+Our goal is to help those who have come to harm break through isolation and locate resources to begin the journey out of the fog of abuse.
+We have included some support organizations at the end of this post as well — reach out to them, or a trusted professional.

 References & Resources: